If you are a high school senior or are currently on a gap year after graduating from high school, you can apply to Bryn Mawr as a first-year student.

 - No mid-year report before January 15?
 No problem.
-We will still accept your application as long as the rest of your file is complete; however, we will need your mid-year report before we can make a final decision.
+We will still accept your application as long as the rest of your file is complete; however, we will need your mid-year report by February 15 to make a final decision.

 - If you have already graduated, we will need your final transcript.

 The following items are optional for most applicants:

 - Standardized test results (optional for U.S. citizens and permanent residents)

 - Arts supplement